Behind the Blog

 Hello and welcome.
 My name is Ally, I’m a 20-something who’s trying to nurture the creative side of my brain that was long suppressed by academia.
 I plan to write about anything and everything – all of the thoughts that pass through my head are fair game.

-At this point, I’ll take the opportunity to explain the title of my little blog.
-I wanted something that wouldn’t restrict my musings to a particular niche.
+When I was thinking up a name for this blog, I wanted something that wouldn’t restrict my musings to a particular niche.
 As such, the idiom “this and that” came to mind.
 But the true appeal of this phrase lies in a separate idea entirely, one that I’ve struggled with a lot in my adult years: the concept of duality.
-It seems to me that our world doesn’t give nearly enough consideration to the possibility that two seemingly opposite things can be true at once.
+It seems to me that our world doesn’t give nearly enough consideration to the possibility that two seemingly-opposite things can be true at once.
 So, as I grapple with this concept in my own life, I hope that I can also inspire readers to take a second look at their opinions, beliefs, and judgements as we contemplate the notion of “this AND that”.

 A Little Bit About the Blog